 The level of income and urbanization in Dhaka, Henderson's estimates suggest an optimal primacy rate of around 21% for Dhaka, whereas it is about 32% this implies a loss of at least 2% in annual GDP growth.
-Excessive concentration of economic activity in one city.
 Dhaka relative to its level of governance and infrastructure has serious growth cost for the nation as a whole.
 Excessive urban concentration in the absence of concomitant improvement, urban management and infrastructure carries associated economic cost in the from of congestion and pollution.
 Such cost is indent in Dhaka.
 Land becomes scarce and costlier.
 Traffic congestion has increased commute times.
 Citizens of Dhaka are very much dissatisfied in enjoying utility services due to heavy pressure of over population or supply constraints.